 FG42 is No. 1 in the series of new Illustrated Books

 WWII Germany’s innovative FG42 was a technological breakthrough taking the primary infantry rifle from a slow-firing pre-1900 bolt-action rifle to an ultra-fast machine rifle capable of spitting out 900 rounds per minute.
 Too few and too late to help in WWII, the battlefield superiority the FG42 offered was lost on post-war arms designers who ignored its many valuable lessons.
 Included is an in-depth review of the SMG Guns semi-auto replica of this remarkable rifle in its original 7.92x57mm.
-The book is available to readers now at Amazon.com.
-See a preview of the photography in the FG42 Gallery on the Historical Arms page, and read Sample Chapters From FG42 in Musings (click the photo to be whisked below!).
-Only $17.95! **GENEROUS DISCOUNTS TO THE TRADE from ART IN ARMS**
+FG42 features 60+ color and 5 b&w period photos.The book is available to readers now at Amazon.
+See a preview of the photography in the FG42 Gallery (click here) on the Historical Arms page, and read Sample Chapters from FG42 in The Occasional Gazette (click the photo to read now!).
+Only $17.95!

 Here you'll find firearm photography from the Revolutionary War to modern times.
 There are galleries for the Old West and Napoleonic War, WW II, the Cold War and modern arms of interest.
 Jeff is an Endowment Life Member of the NRA, publisher of Art In Arms Press and a professional photographer.